ADHD Explained

 Getting up:

 I go to the bathroom and wash.
 My husband tries to speak to me but I can neither respond nor speak.
-My brain is still so sleepy but it doesn’t stop thoughts from racing:
+He’s trying to discuss politics!
+I have NO headspace for this.
+Be quiet!
+Go away!
+Leave me in peace.
+My brain is still so sleepy.
+There’s no chance of making sensible decisions:

 • What should I wear?

-• Should I go outside first (to get daylight into my pineal gland and help reset my circadian rhythm because surely this will help me sleep better)?
+• Should I go outside first (to get daylight into my pineal gland and help reset my circadian rhythm because surely this will help me sleep better?
+Pah)!

 • I’ll put my mucky jeans on.